AndiA76/SDCND01_2D_Object_Detection/README.md

 ```
 /app/project/thirdparty/
     - Explore_Raw_TFRecordFile.ipynb - modified tutorial that shows how to access and visualize waymo data
+/app/project/experiments/
+    - exporter_main_v2.py - script that comes with TF Object Detection API to export a model as a frozen graph
+    - export_model.sh - bash script to export a model
+    - label_map.pbtxt - label map file covering the classes "vehicle", "pedestrian" and "cyclist"
+    - model_main_tf2.py - script that comes with tF Object Detection APIA to launch a training or an evaluation process
+    - train_and_evaluate_model.sh - bash script to sequentially run a training and an evaluation process in the same terminal
 /app/project/
-    - Exploratory_Data_Analysis.ipynb - exploratory data analysis of stripped and downsampled training and validation data
-    - Exploratory_Data_Analysis_of_Original_Waymo_Data.ipynb - exploratory data analysis of the original data set
-    - Explore_Augmentations.ipynb - exploratory analysis of data augmentations options of the training pipeline
-    - Explore_TF_Default_Augmentations.ipynb - exploratory analysis of augmentation options supported by TF Object Detection API     - export_model.sh - bash script to export a model
     - create_inference_videos.sh - bash script to create an inference video
     - create_splits.py - script to split a dataset into train and val subsets or train, val and test subsets by a given ratio
     - download_and_process_tfrecords.py - script to download and process a set of tfrecord files from Waymo's open data set
     - download_tfrecords.py - script to only download the a set of tfrecord files frmo Waymo's open data set
     - edit_config.py - script to help modifying the pipeline.config file
-    - Experimental_Results.md - writeup and comments to exerimental results
+    - Experimental_Results.md - writeup of the transfer learning experimental results
+    - Exploratory_Data_Analysis_of_Original_Waymo_Data.ipynb - exploratory data analysis of the original data set
+    - Exploratory_Data_Analysis_Part1.ipynb - exploratory data analysis (part 1) of stripped and downsampled training and validation data
+    - Exploratory_Data_Analysis_Part2.ipynb - exploratory data analysis (part 2) of stripped and downsampled training, validation and test subsets
+    - Explore_Augmentations.ipynb - exploratory analysis of data augmentations options of the training pipeline
+    - Explore_TF_Default_Augmentations.ipynb - exploratory analysis of augmentation options supported by TF Object Detection API
-    - filenames.txt - list of available tfrecord files in Waymo's open data set
+    - filenames.txt - list of source links to available tfrecord files in the Waymo open dataset
-    - inference_video.py
+    - filenames_test.txt - list of source links to the tfrecord files selected to be part of the test set
+    - filenames_train_and_val.txt - list of source links to the tfrecord files selected to be part of the training and validation set
+    - inference_video.py - script to create inference videos using a trained SSD model
     - label_map.pbtxt - label map file covering the classes "vehicle", "pedestrian" and "cyclist"
     - pipeline.config - default pipeline config file for "ssd_resnet50_v1_fpn_keras"
     - process_tfrecords.py - script to strip and downsample a set of tfrecord files using a user-specified downsampling rate
     - README.md - this readme file
-    - train_and_evaluate_model.sh - bash script to sequentially run a training and an evaluation process in the same terminal
     - utils.py - utility functions
 ```
-The bash sripts are meant to ease entering longer commands with many arguments.
+The bash sripts are meant to ease entering longer commands with many arguments or to run a command / script multiple times.
 You can modify the bash script according to the command you want to run.
 Then double-check, save and run the bash script, e.g.:
 ```
-bash -i ./train_and_evaluate_model.sh
+bash -i ./create_inference_videos.sh
 ```